-A person commits an act of corruption if that person:
+A person commits an act of corruption if that person gives, offers, promises, or agrees to offer, any form of gratification (monetary or otherwise) to another person, with the intention of influencing any other person to act, or refrain to act, and which act or omission amounts to conduct, which is:

-- gives, offers, promises, or agrees to offer, any form of gratification (monetary or otherwise) to another person; - with the intention of influencing any other person to act, or refrain to act; and - which act or omission amounts to conduct, which is: - illegal, dishonest, unauthorised, incomplete, or biased; - an abuse of power, a breach of trust, legal duty or set of rules; - designed to achieve an unjustified result; or - an unauthorised or improper inducement to do or not do something.
+- Illegal, dishonest, unauthorised, incomplete, or biased. - An abuse of power, a breach of trust, legal duty or set of rules. - Designed to achieve an unjustified result. - An unauthorised or improper inducement to do or not do something.